-K. Failure of Compliance
+J. Failure of Compliance

-The grantee (PI or grantee organization) must report promptly to CIRM any failure to comply with the terms and conditions of an award.
 If a grantee fails to comply with the terms and conditions of an award, CIRM may take one or more actions, depending on the severity and duration of the non-compliance.
-For instance, failure of compliance includes confirmed instances of research misconduct, violations of medical or ethical standards as defined in Appendix A, or violations of intellectual property regulations as defined in Appendix B. CIRM will afford the grantee an opportunity to correct the deficiencies before taking action unless public health or welfare concerns require immediate action.
+For instance, failure of compliance includes confirmed instances of research misconduct, violations of medical or ethical standards as defined in Appendix A, or violations of intellectual property regulations as set forth in Appendix B. CIRM will afford the grantee an opportunity to correct the deficiencies before taking action unless public health or welfare concerns require immediate action.
 Even if a grantee is taking corrective action, CIRM may take action to protect CIRM's interests.
 (See also chapter III, section C, part 1, Research Conduct)